xiaowuga/xiaowuga.github.io/_pages/about.md

 Outside of work, I am a big fan of Rubik's cube.

 # 🔥 News
 - *2024.02*: &nbsp;🎉🎉 One paper **'Correspondence-Free Non-Rigid Point Set Registration Using Unsupervised Clustering Analysis'** got accepted by CVPR 24.
-- *2023.07*: &nbsp;🎉🎉 One paper **'Structure-Aware Surface Reconstruction via Primitive Assembly'** got accepted by ICCV 23.

 # 📝 Publications